-Normally, four supporting gases of different composition (see Section 4.1: Equipment) will be required to operate the analyzer.
-The recommended composition is specified Appendix C: Addendum and Testing Results.
-The gases should be supplied from cylinders that are equipped with the type of regulator specified in the aforementioned sections.
+Normally, two supporting gases (carrier gas and span gas) will be required to operate the analyzer.
+The recommended composition for the span gas is specified Appendix C: Addendum and Testing Results.
+Zero calibration is handled electronically and does not require a separate gas source.
+The support gases should be supplied from cylinders that are equipped with an appropriate type of regulator.